freeeve/nodelogger/README.md

 The idea behind nodelogger is to provide a logging utility able to take the standard "piped" output from apache, and to drop that output into a mongodb database.
 It also has the side benefit of looking up IP address lat/lon, which I have plans for in my logviewer to come.

+## why node?

+To be honest, because I wanted to try node out.
+It seems to behave roughly the same as the perl version I wrote before this.
+The node version takes a few megs of RAM more, and a bit less CPU (although the CPU is pretty negligible here, it's about 30% less).

+I'm playing with the idea of having a real-time log viewer which may accept updates directly from the logger (as opposed to doing queries against the mongodb).

 ## installing

 This guide assumes you have nodejs (tested with 0.4.9) and npm installed.
 You also need to have a mongodb server.